 Within the district, there are many residents who lack access to private transport - particularly within rural villages - and these areas often have limited or no access to good quality and affordable public transport.
-Subsequently social exclusion is exacerbated and as a result some people are 'forced' into car ownership as they feel they have little practical alternative to access employment or other key services.
-This only serves to increase the sense of social isolation and exclusion for those without access to a private car.
-Bus services, particularly within rural areas, are infrequent and costly, and community transport for those not directly served by bus does not always provide a meaningful service or connection.
-However, the Ting service in West Huntingdonshire provides for an innovative Uber-style bus service trial serving parts of Huntingdonshire, allowing access to key destinations for residents.
+S-that exacerbubsequentlyates social exclusion is exacerbated and as a result can mean that some people are 'forced' into car ownership as they feel they have little practical alternative to access employment or other key services.
+This only serves to increase the sense of social isolation and exclusion for those without access to a private car.-as for many years, bBus services, particularly within rural areas, are infrequent and costly, and community transport for those not directly served by bus does not always provide a meaningful service.